About the rides

 What clothes do you recommend for riding?

 We definitely (!!!) recommend wearing long pants.
-Bare skin rubbing on leather is not enjoyable at all – so please no skirts or shorts.
+Bare skin rubbing on leather is not enjoyable at all – so please NO skirts, dresses or shorts.
 Depending on the season, you might also be exposed to the sun and a bunch of mosquitoes for hours.
 So, we also would go with a longsleeve, sunscreen, and mosquito repellent.
 As shoes, choose sturdy shoes (sneaker or hiking boots are fine, sandals not).
-Please do not plan on taking backpacks along on your ride.
+Please do not take backpacks along on your ride.
 We have saddle bags if needed (tell us beforehand!).

 About the riders